Greatest Hits (2002 Kylie Minogue album): Commercial performance

 In the United Kingdom, Greatest Hits debuted at number 20.
 It has spent a total of 13 weeks overall on the chart.

 Track listing

 All songs written and produced by Mike Stock, Matt Aitken and Pete Waterman except where noted.

 Greatest Hits

 Greatest Hits 87–97

-The Japan edition replaces “Made In Heaven” with “It’s No Secret” and adds an previously unreleased instrumental version of “Turn It Into Love” at the end of disc 2.
+The Japan edition replaces "Je ne sais pas pourquoi" and "Made in Heaven" with "Turn It Into Love" and “It’s No Secret”, and adds an previously unreleased instrumental version of “Turn It Into Love” at the end of disc 2.